Going To The Gym? Read This First

-New York Governor Andrew Cuomo announced earlier this week that gyms in the Empire State are finally allowed to re-open starting on August 24.
-And after facilities closed way back in March due to COVID-19, gym rats and fitness instructors may both be itching to get back to the grind.
+With gyms and fitness studios slowly reopening across Canada these past few weeks, gym rats and fitness instructors may be itching to get back to the grind.
 But, the question has to be asked — is it even safe to go to the gym in the midst of a worldwide pandemic?

-Cuomo’s announcement was accompanied by a few rules aiming to curb the spread of COVID-19.
-Gyms in New York will be limited to just 33% of their capacity; they'll have a sign-in sheet to assist any contact tracing needs; and there must be proper air filters to help prevent the transmission of viral particles.
-And, of course, social distancing rules and mask-wearing will be enforced.
+Of course, there are new rules — lower capacity, social distancing rules and mask-wearing will be enforced.
+But what else can gyms do?

+Anthony Harris, MD, medical director and leader of the COVID-19 clinical response team at WorkCare, tells Refinery29 that HVAC system for air filtration is a key part of indoor workout safety.
+"If they can specifically turn the air over six times an hour, that's been shown to be beneficial in terms of that particular threshold of removing airborne pathogens," he explains.
+Six times might seem like a random number, but Linsey Marr, a Virginia Tech engineer who studies the airborne spread of viruses, told Vox that the number comes from a study regarding the prevention of tuberculosis via the air.

 Advertisement